 - Click/tap a friend’s avatar to go to their profile and see only their activity

-There are also two different kinds of notifications you can receive about activities.
-These that can be enabled or disabled in the Settings > Notifications > Friends settings of the mobile Android and iOS apps.
-For each, there is a push and email notification options.
+There are also three different kinds of notifications you can receive about activities.
+Push and email notification can be enabled or disabled in the Settings > Notifications > Friends settings of the mobile Android and iOS apps.
+Email notifications can be

 - My Friend Activity: Watched, Watchlisted, and Rating activities.
 These are digest notifications, which you can choose to receive either daily or weekly.